The Manila Times: History

 The Manila Times was founded by Thomas Gowan, an Englishman who had been living in the Philippines.
 The paper was created to serve mainly the Americans who were sent to Manila to fight in the Spanish–American War.
 At the time, most of the newspapers in the Philippines were in Spanish and a few others were in the native languages.
 Shortly after the paper's founding, reports reached Manila about the Paris Conference that would lead to the treaty where Spain ceded its claim over the Philippines to the United States.

-The first issue of The Manila Times on October 11, 1898 had a sheet of two leaves, or four pages, measuring about 12 by 8 inches, each page divided into two columns.
+The first issue of The Manila Times on October 11, 1898, had a sheet of two leaves, or four pages, measuring about 12 by 8 inches, each page divided into two columns.
 The first page was taken up by announcements and advertisements.
 Page 2 was the editorial page.
 It contained the editorials and the more important news of the day.
 Page 3 was devoted to cable news from Europe and the United States all bearing on the Spanish–American War.

 In 1899, George Sellner acquired The Manila Times from Gowan, who joined the paper as business manager.
 In 1902, an American businessman acquired The Manila Times, reacquired by Sellner in 1905.
 In 1907, Thomas C. Kinney acquired The Manila Times from Sellner.
 On July 25, 1914, The Manila Times moved its headquarters from the Escolta Street to the Cosmopolitan Building.

-In 1919, future Philippine President during the Commonwealth period Manuel L. Quezon acquired The Manila Times and he owned until 1921, when sugar magnate George Fairchild acquired the paper.
+In 1919, Manuel L. Quezon, the future Philippine President during the Commonwealth period, acquired The Manila Times and he owned until 1921, when sugar magnate George Fairchild acquired the paper.
 In 1926, Jacob Rosenthal acquired The Manila Times from Fairchild.
 On December 10, 1928, the Cosmopolitan Building was destroyed by a fire and The Manila Times headquarters were moved to Intramuros.
 On March 15, 1930, The Manila Times was shut down for the first time until 1945, when the paper re-opened after World War II and was later sold to Chino Roces.

-By 1950, The Manila Times becomes the largest newspaper in the Philippines.
+By 1950, The Manila Times became the largest circulating newspaper in the Philippines.

-On September 23, 1972, President Ferdinand Marcos declared martial law with Proclamation No. 1081, he ordered the closure of media establishments throughout the country, including The Manila Times, it marks the second time the newspaper closed since 1945 and its owner Chino Roces arrested.
+On September 23, 1972, President Ferdinand Marcos declared martial law with Proclamation No. 1081, he ordered the closure of media establishments throughout the country, including The Manila Times, it marked the second time the newspaper closed since 1945 and its owner Chino Roces was arrested.
 On February 5, 1986, The Manila Times re-opened, several days before the People Power Revolution that ousted Marcos and installed Corazon Aquino as president.

-Chino Roces died on September 30, 1988 and in 1989, the paper was acquired by businessman John Gokongwei.
+Roces died on September 30, 1988, and in 1989, the paper was acquired by businessman John Gokongwei.